Skip to main content

 The Food and Nutrition Security Knowledge Hub bridges a number of societal challenges, encompassing the entire food system across land and sea and from farm to fork.
 In their Strategic Research Agendas, the three participating JPIs have each identified different aspects of the food system and are now combining their perspectives in a coordinated effort.
 This brings together different research domains and national and international research investments and aims to involve of consumers, primary producers, industry and other key actors.
 This stakeholder involvement through the three JPIs should ultimately facilitate knowledge flow from research towards practice.

 The Knowledge Hub was launched in January 2019 in collaboration with the Joint Programming Initiatives on Agriculture, Food Security and Climate Change (FACCE-JPI) and on Healthy Diet for a Healthy Life (JPI HDHL).
 A joint call among participating countries resulted in the project SYSTEMIC that started in July 2020.
 The project connects researchers with other existing initiatives and relevant stakeholders of Food and Nutrition Security research.
 The approach consists of a modelling component and an intervention component consisting of several research activities.
-The project organised its mid-term meeting in Rome in September 2022 and at Final Seminar in Madrid in March 2024.
-The project will finish in July 2024.
+The project organised its mid-term meeting in Rome in September 2022 and a Final Seminar in Madrid in March 2024.
+The project finished on 1 July 2024.

 The idea to address Food and Nutrition Security was inspired by a grand debate during the Milan international EXPO in 2015.
 The FACCE and HDHL JPIs subsequently published the joint paper Priority Joint Actions to contribute to the European Strategy on Food and Nutrition Security.
 In 2016, JPI Oceans joined the initiative to ensure the entire food system could be addressed.
 Two expert workshops were held in 2016 to develop a working paper that was presented to the Management Boards of each JPI.